DisnakeDev/disnake/docs/api/audit_logs.rst

 ==========

 Working with audit logs is a complicated process with a lot of machinery involved.
-The library attempts to make it easy to use and friendly.
-In order to accomplish this goal, it makes use of a couple of data classes and enums that aid in this goal, listed below.
+The library attempts to make this user-friendly by making use of a couple of data classes and enums, listed below.

 Discord Models
 ---------------